The meaning of the color red evokes a bright future by igniting power, romance, and good luck.

 Red is exotic (think Chinese red), magical (think blood ritual), and -- as if all that isn't enough -- is as versatile as any neutral color.

-The red color palette extends all the way from orangey-yellow shades to deep dark purplish tones that are almost black.
+The red color palette extends from orangey-yellow shades to deep purplish tones almost black.

-Other research finds that people with brain-injuries first recover their ability to distinguish colors by recognizing scarlet.
+People with brain-injuries first recover their ability to distinguish colors by recognizing scarlet, finds other research.

 Let the ancient magical symbolism of red add a touch of enchantment to your job search, an important presentation, or a first date.